TeamJM/journeymap-docs/docs/en/Client Docs/basic-usage.md

 ![Full-Screen-Map](../img/full-screen.png){: .center}

-This map gives you a scrollable view of all of the areas of the map you’ve explored so far, displayed as it was when you discovered them.
+This map gives you a scrollable view of all the areas of the map you’ve explored so far, displayed as it was when you discovered them.
 It also provides access to JourneyMap’s Settings and a number of map display options.

-For more information on the full-screen map, please see the [full-screen map page]().
+For more information on the full-screen map, please see the [full-screen map page](full-screen-map.md).

 ## **The Webmap**

-Once enabled in the [settings manager](), the webmap allows you to view and explore your generated map in a web browser, including accessing it from another device (such as a phone or tablet).
+Once enabled in the [settings manager](settings.md), the webmap allows you to view and explore your generated map in a web browser, including accessing it from another device (such as a phone or tablet).
 This will work as long as the game is running.

 ![Webmap](../img/webmap.png){: .center}

-For more information on the webmap map, please see [the webmap page]().
+For more information on the webmap map, please see [the webmap page](settings.md#webmap-settings).